 Upon written request via email or fax and subject to availability, we will provisionally book your place on the chosen tour.
 No deposits are required.
 Space is allocated and held BUT if definite suites are required by another client, the holding agent/guest will be asked to confirm with a deposit payment or release the suite.
 Upon receipt of a written confirmation via email or fax and a completed Reservation Form, final confirmation details and an invoice will be sent to you.
 Upon receipt of the relevant payment, your booking on the chosen tour will be confirmed.
 See Downloads below for the Reservation Form and for more details about the payment schedule.

-Cancellation insurance is compulsory as our terms and conditions will be strictly adhered to and cancellation fees, where applicable, will not be waived.
+Cancellation insurance is compulsory and will not be waived.
 We offer insurance to South African residents.
-For international guests we suggest you contact your local travel agent or credit card service provider for assistance.
+For international guests we suggest you contact your local travel agent for assistance.
 Please bring a copy of your travel insurance policy stating clearly the company, policy number and 24-hour medical emergency telephone number.

 Scheduling Times, Routes and Excursions